ShawnSmick/NewChallengerBot/README.md

 !about : Credits

 ```

+# SETUP

+Download the latest build here!

+Setup should be reasonably simple for create a PostgreSQL database with the name NewChallenger on the machine you are running this bot on, and run the included sql file located in the SQL folder.

+For Windows Run NewChallenger.bat

+For Linux Run NewChallenger.sh

+For Mac Run NewChallenger.command ... maybe I have no way to test this let me know if it works.

+The first time you start the program the bot should prompt you for the Discord Bot Token, plop that in there and you should be off to the races.

 # Future

 My intention for this to slowly add more features such as an Elo system of some type as well as a distinction between different games, and maybe some tools for randomly selecting maps.